pvaret/SunsetSettings/docs/source/usage.rst

     ...     input_ui: UI  = UI()
     ...     output_ui: UI = UI()

-These Bundle instances are independent from one another, that is to say, their Keys will not be sharing values.
+These Bunch instances are independent from one another, that is to say, their Keys will not be sharing values.

-Variable numbers of Keys or Bundles of the same type can be stored using the :class:`~sunset.List` class.
+Variable numbers of Keys or Bunches of the same type can be stored using the :class:`~sunset.List` class.